 - Obviously, this is wrong.
-About the only effect of retaliation is that the amount of damage in this world increases.
+Retaliation just increases the amount of damage in this world.

-- Again, this is wrong.
-A deed is bad if it causes damage to a victim, no matter whether it is punished or not.
+- Again, this is incorrect.
+A deed is wrong if it causes damage to a victim, no matter whether it is punished or not.
 In fact, it is deplorable that some bad deeds do not get punished.

-- # If somebody is just doing his job, it’s OK.
+- # If somebody is just doing his job, his behavior is morally acceptable.

-- The fact that somebody gets paid for something does not mean that what he is doing would be morally justified.
+- The fact that somebody gets paid for something does not mean that what he is doing is morally justified.
 A Mafia gang member also just does his job.

-- # If it brings me a disadvantage, it must be bad.
+- # If it brings me a disadvantage, it must be morally wrong.